 Be Alert and ListenStay in the moment and listen closely to questions.
 Make sure that you are actually answering the question that was asked - you can parrot the question back or have the interviewer repeat a particularly complicated question, but you don't want to have them repeat every question to you.
 Respond to nonverbal cues from your interviewers.
 For example, if you notice that the person interviewing you is looking at their watch or fidgeting, you might want to make sure that you are not being too long-winded.

 Show Enthusiasm for TeachingBe enthusiastic.
 Sadly, I've been in too many interviews where prospective teachers don't act like they even like students.
 They are more interested in their content than in the actual teaching of it.
 Be enthusiastic and energetic.
 Remember, teaching is all about helping students learn and grow.
 This should be your focus.
+If you need some inspiration, check out the top ten reasons to become a teacher.

 Use Specific ExamplesWhen answering questions, stay away from generalities.
 Instead, use specific examples.
 If you are a new teacher, pull from your student teaching experiences.
 To show why this is important, which of the following statements would count for more in an interview: [ul][li]"I make sure to come to class prepared." [li]"Each day, I have my lesson plan printed with approximate times for each transition.
 I make sure that all handouts are ready and in order so that I can go through the lesson with a minimum of disruptions." [/ul]